Which engineering employers accept graduates with 2.2 degrees?

 - Thames Water: a 2.2 is the minimum requirement.

-- Transport for London: accepts applications from candidates with a 2.2 for some of its engineering graduate schemes (the degree needs to be accredited).
+- Transport for London: accepts applications from candidates with a 2.2 its fire engineering and engineering and technology graduate schemes (the degree needs to be accredited).

 - UK Power Networks: a 2.2 is the minimum requirement.